samcarlos/new_blogs/content/post/2018-04-03-how-much-have-people-made-on-bitcoin.markdown

 ---
-title: How Much Have People Made on Bitcoin?
+title: "How Much Have People Made on Bitcoin?"
-author: Sam Weiss
+author: "Sam Weiss"
-date: '2018-04-03'
+date: "2018-04-03"
-slug: how-much-have-people-made-on-bitcoin
-categories: []
-tags:
-  - Bitcoin
-  - R
+tags: R
+output: html_document
 ---

 ## Intro:

 How much has bitcoin made Society?
 This post will calculate the realized gains of bitcoin (up to year 2013) as a measure of how much society has made off of bitcoin.